dennyzhang/challenges-kubernetes/README.md

 - Objective: Real service deployment
 - Requirements:
 ```
 1. Deploy 3 nodes k8s.
-One controller, others as worker
+One controller, others as workers
 2. Deploy Jenkins service by helm.
-2 Jenkins master and 2 Jenkins agent
+2 Jenkins master and 2 Jenkins agents
 3. Use nginx as an ingress for Jenkins master
 4. Simulate Jenkins slave crash events, and confirm service is fine
 5. Simulate Jenkins master crash events, and confirm service is fine